NLAFET/StarNEig/docs/README.md

 https://nlafet.github.io/StarNEig.
 The PDF version is also available under [releases](https://github.com/NLAFET/StarNEig/releases).

-The User's Guide can be generated independently from the rest of the library.
+The latest version of the User's Guide can be generated independently from the rest of the library, see instructions below.

 Dependencies:

  - CMake 3.3 or newer
  - Doxygen
- - Latex + pdflatex
+ - Latex installation with pdflatex

 It is recommended that a user builds the documentation in a separate build
 directory: